 Market risk is the risk of loss resulting from changes in market rates (interest rates and foreign currency).
-Within ScottishPower's treasury function, the Group utilises a number of financial instruments to manage interest rate and foreign currency exposures.
+Within the Treasury function, ScottishPower utilises a number of financial instruments to manage interest rate and foreign currency exposures.
 The management of interest rate risk is unaffected by IBOR Reform (refer to Note 2B2).